timecamp-org/good-enough-timecamp-scim-integrations/README.md

 - LDAP
 - Factorial

-First run:
+Follow these steps to sync your SCIM system data with TimeCamp:

-1. Create and fill `.env` file (see samples/env.sample)
+1. Create your .env file using the provided template if run without Docker (see samples/env.sample)
-2. Get row data from SCIM system to json file, like `python fetch_bamboohr.py`
+2. Pull employee data from your SCIM system to json file:
-3. Transform SCIM json file data into TimeCamp json file structure `python prepare_timecamp_json_from_fetch.py` `python scripts/display_timecamp_tree.py > var/structure.txt` (optional to visualise)
-4. Synchronize with TimeCamp API
+   `python fetch_bamboohr.py` (Note: Replace with your specific SCIM fetch script if different)
+3. Convert the SCIM data format to match TimeCamp's requirements:
+   `python prepare_timecamp_json_from_fetch.py`
+   `python scripts/display_timecamp_tree.py > var/structure.txt` (Optional: Preview the organizational structure)
+4. Upload the transformed data to TimeCamp using TimeCamp REST API:
    `python timecamp_sync_users.py`
-5. Cleanup empty groups (optional)
+5. Remove any empty organizational groups (optional):
    `python scripts/remove_empty_groups.py`

 Options:
 - `--debug` - Enable debug logging
 - `--dry-run` - Simulate without making changes

-**⚠️ IMPORTANT: BY DEFAULT IF ACCOUNT DOESN'T HAVE ENOUGH PAID SEATS IN SAAS, THEY WILL BE INCREASED AUTOMATICALLY**
+**⚠️ BILLING WARNING**

+AUTOMATIC SEAT UPGRADES: If your TimeCamp account doesn't have enough paid seats for all users being synced, additional seats will be automatically added and charged to your account.
+Review your user count before proceeding to avoid unexpected billing charges.

 ## Crontab Setup